My handy guide will show to how to get a refund if your flight is cancelled, and advise when you are entitled to compensation.

 4. Make a complaint to the Commission for Aviation Regulation

-Understandably, airlines are trying to offer vouchers instead of refunds, however, they are still obliged by law to offer a refund.
-The regulation EU 261 still applies.
+In some cases airlines will try to offer vouchers instead of refunds, however, they are still obliged by law to offer a refund, under regulation EU 261.
 The Commission for Aviation Regulation is the National Enforcement Body for EU 261, which sets out the rights of Air Passengers in the event that their flight is cancelled or delayed, or if they are denied boarding or downgraded.

-It is important to note that they can only carry out investigations in relation to flights departing from Irish Airports and flights arriving into Ireland from outside the EU where the flight is operated by an EU airline.
+It is important to note that they can only carry out investigations in relation to flights departing from Irish Airports, and flights arriving into Ireland from outside the EU where the flight is operated by an EU airline.

 Myself and fellow travel journalist Ed Finn interviewed the Air Passenger Rights Manager, Sarah Fischer from the Commission of Aviation Regulation.
 Sarah explained to us in great detail how to get a refund if your flight is cancelled.
 Listen to the full podcast here: